aaravdaksh/trex-game/README.md

 # trex-game
-A fun game should be made by evryone (inspiration)
+A fun game should be made by everyone (inspiration)